“Enabling teams and individuals to specify, design and deliver software for a complex world.”

 Who We Are

 Rebecca Wirfs-Brock, who founded Wirfs-Brock Associates in 1997, is an object technology innovator and pioneer.
-Having invented Responsibility-Driven Design while at Tektronix in 1990, she has pushed on “object thinking” for the past 18 years.
-We also call upon consulting and training associates have proven track records for designing object applications and developing high-quality training and education experiences for object-oriented systems development.
-Our services span the entire development life-cycle, ranging from courses and tutorials on writing use cases, object design and programming with a design bent.
-Check out our Responsibility-Driven Design Consulting and Training Services and our new book.
+Having invented Responsibility-Driven Design while at Tektronix in 1990, she has pushed on object and design thinking for over 30 years.
+Wirfs-Brock Associates also calls upon consulting and training associates with proven track records designing complex software and developing high-quality training and education experiences.
+Our services span the entire development life-cycle, ranging from courses and workshops on agile architecting and design heuristics, to architecture decision-making, software design, and modeling with a practical bent.
+Check out our Consulting and Training Services and our popular book.

 Site Map